 - Use it when you need it!

-Use our Anything™ Product like cash, whenever you need it, and enjoy the flexibility that a line of credit offers over traditional personal loans.
+Use our Anything™ Product like cash, whenever you need it, and enjoy the flexibility that a credit line offers over traditional personal loans.

 To apply, simply use our online application form by clicking on the “Apply Now” button below.

 For more information about the Anything™ Product from King of Kash, call 800-892-3006 during regular business hours.

 A line of credit, also known as an LOC, is essentially a loan that can be used like a credit card.
 A financial institution will approve a borrower for a set amount and the borrower has full use of the funds as long as they don’t overdraw the account and continue to meet their monthly payments.
-And as you pay off the balance on your line of credit, that money becomes available to be reused again just like your credit card balance.
+And as you pay off the balance, that money becomes available to be reused again just like your credit card balance.
 However, unlike a credit card, an online line of credit will usually have a final date where the balance will need to be paid in full.

 Getting approved for a personal line of credit is an excellent way to have extra funds when your income or borrowing needs vary.
 It can be a great way to finance a wedding, home improvement project, or as a way to fund your own business.
 It can also be used as overdraft protection in case you don’t have a fixed income or you have a medical condition that can keep you from working.

 LOC’s typically are a far less expensive option than a loan, credit card, or cash advance in the long run and are less likely to land you in hot water with proper management.